June 10, 2025, 3:13 am | Read time: 4 minutes

 There are numerous ways to prevent an infestation with rose rust.

-2. Choose an airy and sunny location: A sunny spot with good air circulation ensures the leaves dry quickly, making it harder for fungal spores to germinate.
-Avoid planting too closely together.
+- Select an airy and sunny location: A sunny spot with good air circulation ensures the leaves dry quickly, making it harder for fungal spores to germinate.
+Therefore, avoid planting too closely.
 At the same time, regularly remove shoots growing into the interior of the bush.

-6. Maintain hygiene: Quickly remove affected plant parts.
-Do not compost them, as many garden composts do not reach the temperatures needed to destroy the fungal spores.
+- Maintain hygiene: Quickly remove affected plant parts.
+Do not compost them, as many garden composts do not reach the temperatures needed to destroy fungal spores.

 Combating Rose Rust